Complying with the End of Life Vehicles Regulations 2003 and 2005 for producers and importers of vehicles.

 The End of Life Vehicles Regulations place responsibilities on producers of passenger cars and light goods vehicles.

-Producers and importers of vehicles must register with Department for Business, Energy and Industrial Strategy (BEIS).
+Producers and importers of vehicles must register with Department for Environment, Food and Rural Affairs (Defra).
 You must state the brands of vehicles for which you are responsible for meeting recovery and recycling targets.

 Free take-back of end of life vehicles